consulo/consulo-dev.github.io/docs/tutorials/live_templates/template_support.md

 Now go to the [Check Plugin](#check-plugin) section to test the template.

 ### Versions 2019.3 and Earlier
-For older versions of the IntelliJ Platform follow this section to complete the implementation and register the extension points.
+For older versions of the Consulo follow this section to complete the implementation and register the extension points.
 Then proceed to the [Check Plugin](#check-plugin) section.

 #### Implement DefaultLiveTemplatesProvider